SensorsINI/physical-cartpole/Driver/DataAnalysis/MotorAndCartFriction/README.md

 All above files require a measurement of cart accelerating in both directions with piecewise constant motor command (to achieve saturation velocity).
-Use bidirectional StepResponseMeasurement in measure.py to get it.
+Use bidirectional step_response_experiment in measure.py to get it.

 As a matter of example we provide two csv recordings - Original.csv and Pololu.csv -